qiujian16/k8s-enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 ### Scalability implication

 The API should provide summarized metadata of the cluster and relatively "static" cluster status.
-Dynamic data, e.g. cluster resource usage, should not be included in this API give it will bring heavy traffic to the control plane.
+Dynamic data, e.g. cluster resource usage, should not be included in this API given it will bring heavy traffic to the control plane.
 A metrics collector system would be better suited in this scenario.

+The QPS for each single cluster object is supposed to be less than 1/30 (30s per update on average).
+It should be achievable since the cluster properties and node status in the status field are not supposed to be changed too frequenly.
+The Burst of each single cluster object is supposed to be 10 to handle initial join and sudden storm.

 ### Test Plan